craigsilver1337-ship-it/ZKavangard/docs/archived/HACKATHON_API_KEYS.md

 4. Fill out the form:
    - Name
    - Email
-   - Project: "Chronos Vanguard - AI Risk Management for RWAs"
+   - Project: "ZkVanguard - AI Risk Management for RWAs"
    - Use case: "Hackathon submission for multi-agent portfolio management"
 5. You should receive API key via email within 24-48 hours